Rat Control - How to get rid of Rats

 Proofing the building against rat infestations

 Rats are very clever and will gnaw at any gaps to enlarge them and get entry to a building.
-Here is some advice to help preventing rats from accessing your home:
+Here is some advice to help prevent rats from accessing your home:

 - Rat entry points

-Possible rat entries to the house should be sealed, such as ESB/cable boxes, holes in walls, gaps under doors.
+Possible rat entry points to the house should be sealed, such as ESB/cable boxes, holes in walls, gaps under doors.